FZKit/packages/CONTRIBUTING.md

 3. Start coding:

-You can now start coding and developing your Fastify applications using the utilities and plugins provided by Fastify Kit.
+You can now start coding and developing your Fastify applications using the utilities and plugins provided by FZKit.

 ## Commands